department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/readme.md

 @benefits-team-1

-### Undesired user outcomes
+## Undesired user outcomes

 *What do we want to avoid?
-What should we be cognizant or preventing?*
+What should we be cognizant of or preventing?*

 We don't want to create an unforeseen situation where VSRs or RVSRs are incentivized to make incorrecot or inaccurate decisions just to process a supplemental claim quicker.